Beijzum/beijzum.github.io/docs/Writing Your First Game.md

 !!! warning

     You must have the `rock_paper_scissor.py` file opened in notepad before proceeding.
+You will be typing your code inside this file using notepad.

     Please read the typographical conventions [here](./index.md/#typographical-conventions) before continuing.
 Remember to press the "enter/return" key after typing the line(s) of code.